Yeah, and I can't believe that nobody's talking about that either.

 We love our men and military and women.

-And what do you think about all the media in town for so long or in the state for so long?
+What do you think about all the media in town for so long or in the state for so long?

 I guess you just get used to it.

-We're in northeast Iowa here.
+We're in Northeast Iowa here.

 Yeah.